CASA Volunteers must:

 - Survival as an Advocate

-Blended trainings last for about 5 weeks and consists of both in-class time as well as online access.
-Upcoming blended trainings:
+Blended trainings last for about 6 weeks and consist of both in-class time, 1 night per week, as well as online training modules.